-- 4.4.1 The FIVB Board of Administration is empowered to grant direct qualification upon the request of the FIVB Executive Committee and the FIVB Sports Events Council. - 4.4.2 When open entry is allowed and the limited number of teams is not exceeded, direct qualification is automatically granted to the registered teams. - 4.4.3 Teams may also qualify through gaining a determined position in a previous international competition. - 4.4.4 Special qualifying tournaments or matches may be organised or authorized by the FIVB.
+- 4.4.1 The FIVB Board of Administration is empowered to define qualification system or grant direct qualification upon the request of the FIVB Executive Committee and the FIVB Volleyball Council. - 4.4.2 When open entry is allowed and the limited number of teams is not exceeded, direct qualification is automatically granted to the registered teams. - 4.4.3 Teams may also qualify through gaining a determined position in a previous international competition. - 4.4.4 Special qualifying tournaments or matches may be organised or authorized by the FIVB.